Political positions of Joe Biden: China

 In 2016, Biden described the Trans-Pacific Partnership as an agreement that was as much about geopolitics as economics.
 Being part of the Obama administration, he supported the agreement in an attempt to "rebalance towards Asia" against a stronger and bolder Chinese foreign policy in the region.

 Biden first visited China in April 1979, where met with then-Chinese leader Deng Xiaoping on the first U.S. congressional delegation to China since the 1949 revolution.
 In 2000, he voted in favor of normalizing trade relations with China and supported China's entry into the World Trade Organization.
 Over the years, Biden has frequently criticized the Chinese government for its human rights abuses, while also acknowledging the need to gain Chinese cooperation on issues such as climate change, Iran and North Korea.
 Biden was outraged by the Chinese government's violent repression of the 1989 Tiananmen Square protests, and in the Senate introduced legislation to create the democracy-promoting Radio Free Asia, which opened in 1996 and continues to operate.
 In June 2019, Biden wrote, "China's continuing oppression of its own people, especially the abuse and internment of more than one million Uyghurs, is one of the worst human rights crises in the world today.
 It can't be ignored."
 Biden termed the Chinese actions against the Uyghurs in Xinjiang province a genocide.
 Also in 2020, Biden expressed support for Hong Kong's protests.

 In 2018, Biden said he had spent more time in private meetings with Chinese Communist Party leader Xi Jinping than any other world leader.
-He has criticized Xi as "a guy who doesn’t have a democratic — with a small d — bone in his body.
+He has criticized Xi as "a guy who doesn't have a democratic – with a small d – bone in his body.
 This is a guy who is a thug."
 Biden pledged, if elected, to sanction and commercially restrict Chinese government officials and entities who carry out repression.
 In 2019, Biden said that China is "not competition" for the United States, drawing criticism from prominent members of both parties.
 In 2021, Biden called China America's "most serious competitor".
 On February 10, Biden spoke to Xi for the first time after taking office as U.S. president and told a bipartisan group of U.S. senators, "If we don't get moving, they are going to eat our lunch."

-Biden was accused of giving a "shameful" answer when asked about Uyghur genocide in a CNN town hall in 2021, claiming it was a result of "different cultural norms".